dwrellin/quiz-builder/README.md

 ## Architectural decisions and trade-offs

 - I didn't implement entering a quiz by inputing `quizId`.
 I went with a quiz list where the examinee will just click on "Take Quiz" for better (I'd like to think so) user experience.
+- Viewing the test score results had to be manually checked because having a `useQuery` inside `useEffect` causes it to re-render.
+Might also be due to React's strict mode.

 ## Things to know about the app